Greetings to you in the name of our Savior Jesus Christ. How are the brethren over there?

 I want to thank you for the support you gave me whenever I come to you.
 I have always had it in mind that I will do my best to change things I'm sure are going wrong in the church as I gain more knowledge.
 But what I want to ask about is a bit complex.

 I saw a document some time ago, a certificate of registration of the Church with the "Cooperate Affairs Commission" (the body that registers organizations, companies, etc. in Nigeria) and a constitution of the church also stating in it that there is a board of trustee.
-The issue now is that I have always believed that another church bearing the same name with us does not mean that church is recognized by Christ unless they practice the New Testament doctrine.
-Now that the church is now registered as a cooperate body, does that mean we can sue any body that uses the name without following the constitution?
+The issue now is that I have always believed that another church bearing the same name as us does not mean that the church is recognized by Christ unless they practice the New Testament doctrine.
+Now that the church is now registered as a cooperate body, does that mean we can sue anybody that uses the name without following the constitution?

 Another trend now is that of preachers' Bible school (where people are trained to become preachers).
 I'm not very comfortable with it because I feel one does not need to go to a school to become a minister.
-If it is just called a Bible school (i.e. a place to broaden ones knowledge of the Bible) then I would be comfortable with it.
-My reason is that some congregation, when looking for a preacher, will add qualifications that the brother must have had in a Bible school when it should be based on competence, knowledge of the Bible, character, steadfastness, etc. Most of the preachers I know didn't go through any special school to be trained to be preachers; as a matter of fact, I know some very young brothers in my school who have not gone through the preachers' school but are very sound in teaching the word of God and in character.
+If it is just called a Bible school (i.e. a place to broaden one's knowledge of the Bible) then I would be comfortable with it.
+My reason is that some congregations, when looking for a preacher, will add qualifications that the brother must have had in a Bible school when it should be based on competence, knowledge of the Bible, character, steadfastness, etc. Most of the preachers I know didn't go through any special school to be trained to be preachers; as a matter of fact, I know some very young brothers in my school who have not gone through the preachers' school but are very sound in teaching the word of God and in character.

 But I would still like to know your point of view.
 Thank you.

 I know some governments try to regulate religion, but as far as Christians are concerned, these regulations are ignored when they interfere with the church's obedience to God.